 Especially for weddings, most couples need to start looking months in advance of their wedding date for their vendors.
 Might as well start advertising before you get there!

 Along with early advertising, start marketing your SEO (search engine optimization) and keywords towards your new location.

-Find someone who knows the legal steps that need to be taken to move to a new city and where you need to register your business.
+Find someone who is knowledgeable about the legal steps involved in relocating to a new city, including the specifics of where you should register your business.